jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

+This will come in handy later.)

-To illustrate this, all "X"s in WIN_COMBINATION's first index, [0,1, 2], would correspond to the indexes in the cell's array and represent the following on the board:
+To illustrate this, in a situation where there are all "X"s in the three indexes in WIN_COMBINATION's first index, [0, 1, 2], this represents the following on the board:

 ```
      X | X | X